vongdarakia/react-subscribe-context/README.md

 ### Subscribing to nested object values

-This will subscribe to both `first` and `last` value changes.
-Even if the `name` object itself changes, this component will not rerender.
+These components will subscribe to `first` and `last` value changes.
+Even if the `name` object itself changes, this component will not rerender unless that `first` or `last` values are different.
+The examples below shows two different ways of subscribing to a nested value.

 ```typescript
 // FirstNameComponent.tsx